 How are they able to spend that much money considering FFP?

 Spreading the cost of a transfer fee across the length of the player's contract for accounting purposes.
 A £100m signing on a 5-year deal costs £20m per year on the books, not £100m upfront.
 It matters for Financial Fair Play and profit/loss calculations.
 Clubs use it to make expensive signings look more affordable.
-Understanding amortization explains a lot of weird transfer behavior.
+Understanding amortisation explains a lot of weird transfer behaviour.

-Public statements from agents designed to pressure clubs over contracts or transfers.
-Usually involves saying the player is "disappointed," mentioning "interest from other clubs," or hinting they "deserve more."
-It works by creating fan pressure or forcing the club to respond publicly.
-Can backfire if the player ends up looking greedy or disloyal.
-Mino Raiola was the master of it.
+Public statements and newspaper rumours coming from agents.
+Agent talk is designed to put pressure on clubs over player contracts or potential transfers.
+It usually involves saying the player is "disappointed" and mentions "interest from other clubs".
+This can work to create fan pressure to force the club to give a player a new, bigger contract, or it can backfire and led to a player looking greedy or disloyal.
+Super agent Mino Raiola was the master of agent talk.